mrsarm/pose/README.md

 ```

 Include the directory Pose is in, in your [PATH Variable](https://www.baeldung.com/linux/path-variable)
-if you wish to be able to execute it anywhere, or, move Pose to a directory already
+if you wish to be able to execute it anywhere, or move Pose to a directory already
-included in your `$PATH` variable.
+included in your `$PATH` variable, like `$HOME/.local/bin`.

 ## About